 One of the major features of the course is the teaching of industry standard embedded systems using ARM processors, which are currently in over 90% of all mobile phones.

 The course is ideal if you are seeking a route into industries which use wireless sensor network applications, ranging from smart buildings, warehouses, traffic monitoring, patient monitoring, industry 4.0 and the internet of things.
-After graduating, you'll be significantly more attractive to a wider range of employers due to a more comprehensive portfolio of experience.

 Some employers recruit preferentially from accredited degrees, and an accredited degree is likely to be recognised by other countries that are signatories to international accords.

 97% of our research in Engineering is rated as 3* or 4*, the highest levels, according to the Times Higher Education’s ranking of the latest REF results (2021).

 Specialised teaching spaces, laboratories, workshops and a range of other state-of-the-art facilities.

 You'll study a total of 180 credits spread over taught modules and a group project.

 You'll explore theoretical and practical electronic design, sensors, instrumentation systems, communications and embedded computing from core principles to cutting-edge research.

 You will also study one option module: